Step 5: How to create a portfolio website that impresses hiring managers

 Create your resume page

 Now we’re getting to the resume page, one of the pillars of your portfolio website.
-Why bother creating one when you already have a resume in PDF form and your history plastered on your LinkedIn profile?
+Why bother creating one when you already have a resume in PDF form and your history plastered on your LinkedIn profile, though?

 - Not everyone who sees your website will have read your LinkedIn profile.